Backflip!!: Production and release

 On November 4, 2020, Fuji TV announced the original anime television series, which is part of the "Zutto Ōen Project 2011 + 10...", commemorating the 10th anniversary of the 2011 Tōhoku earthquake and tsunami.
 The series is animated by Zexcs, directed by Seishirō Nagaya and Toshimasa Kuroyanagi and written by Toshizo Nemoto.
 Original character designs are provided by Robico, the author of My Little Monster, while Yūki Shibata adapts the designs for animation.
 Yuki Hayashi is composing the series' music.
 It aired in Fuji TV's Noitamina programming block from April 9 to June 25, 2021.
 Centimillimental performed the series' opening theme song "Seishun no Enbu", while wacci performed the series' ending theme song "Anata ga Iru".
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.

-After the conclusion of the anime series, an anime film has been announced.
-It premiered on July 2, 2022, with returning staff and cast.
+After the conclusion of the anime series, an anime film was announced.
+It premiered in Japan on July 2, 2022, with returning staff and cast.
+Crunchyroll streamed the film outside of Japan, premiering May 11, 2023.